-- ♦ JI project participants shall submit to an AIE a PDD that contains all information needed for the determination of whether the project: [CP/2001/13/Ad2, p14 para31] - Has been approved by the Parties involved; - Would result in GHG emission reductions or removals by sinks that is additional to any that would otherwise occur; - Fig. Has an appropriate baseline and monitoring plan in accordance with the criteria set out. - ◆ Project design document of JI will be elaborated for consideration by the COP/MOP, taking into consideration of modalities and procedures for a CDM and giving consideration to relevant work of the CDM Executive Board, as appropriate.
+- JI project participants shall submit to an AIE a PDD that contains all information needed for the determination of whether the project: [CP/2001/13/Ad2, p14 para31] - The Has been approved by the Parties involved; - Would result in GHG emission reductions or removals by sinks that is additional to any that would otherwise occur; - The set out.

+Project design document of JI will be elaborated for consideration by the COP/MOP, taking into consideration of modalities and procedures for a CDM and giving consideration to relevant work of the CDM Executive Board, as appropriate.
+[CP/2001/13/Ad2, p9 para3(e)]

-[CP/2001/13/Ad2, p9 para3(e)] - ◆ Criteria for baselines and monitoring will be reviewed and revised by the Art.6-SC for consideration by the COP/MOP, giving consideration to relevant work of the CDM Executive Board, as appropriate.
+Criteria for baselines and monitoring will be reviewed and revised by the Art.6-SC for consideration by the COP/MOP, giving consideration to relevant work of the CDM Executive Board, as appropriate.
 [CP/2001/13/Ad2, p9 para3(d)]